mmmelson/SnapClick/README.md

 ## Why SnapClick?

-I recently came across the browser version of [Command & Conquer: Red Alert](https://game.chronodivide.com) and got completely hooked.
-There's something oddly satisfying about building a Soviet war machine in your browser during coffee breaks ☕️
+I recently stumbled upon the browser version of [Command & Conquer: Red Alert 2](https://game.chronodivide.com) and was thrilled to discover it runs on Mac!
+It instantly reconnected me with my childhood memories, and I quickly found myself hooked on this game that once sparked my love for strategy games.

-The problem?
-When buying units and tanks, I found myself frantically clicking like a maniac to bulk purchase or cancel orders.
-My index finger was getting a serious workout! 😅
+During gameplay, building a tank army requires rapidly and repeatedly clicking the same unit.
+Sometimes when you misclick, you need to right-click dozens of times to cancel.
+Using only a trackpad made my fingers particularly... well-exercised. 😅

-After trying several auto-clickers on GitHub - some crashed, others only did left-click - I thought, "Fine, I'll do it myself."
-And here we are.
+I tried some auto-clicker tools on GitHub, but they were either paid or not user-friendly enough - most only supported a single fixed clicking configuration.
+So I decided to build my own.

-**SnapClick is born from the noble quest to save your clicking finger while conquering the world.
-A simple, stable, and powerful auto-clicker that just works.**
+**This is SnapClick: a simple, stable, and powerful auto-clicker that just works.**

 ---